LL061/LL061.github.io/content/publication/conference-paper/index.md

 abstract: In this study, we examine the length of IUs in which words appear and position of words within IUs in the Santa Barbara Corpus of Spoken American English (DuBois et al. 2000), which is manually annotated for IUs based on acoustic cues (DuBois 1992).
 We find strong systematicity in word distributions across the lexicon, modellable with simple probabilistic models.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags:
+tags: []
-  - Large Language Models
+  #- Large Language Models

 # Display this page in the Featured widget?
 featured: true